Inside: Learn why so many moms have homeschool burnout and why it doesn’t have to be your reality with some simple systems put in place.

 Homeschool Supply Caddy

 Right in the center of my kitchen table is an old antique tool caddy I found at a Christmas flea market.
 I love it and make no apologies for having to pass the gravy around it at Thanksgiving.
 It’s become part of the decor.

-My caddy is big and I’m able to hold a lot in it.
-I emptied some soup cans and filled them with pencils, markers, and color pencils and placed them in one section.
+My caddy is big, and I’m able to hold a lot in it.
+I emptied some soup cans and filled them with pencils, markers, and colored pencils and placed them in one section.
 Next to that is a section with scissors, glue sticks, and a few other odds and ends.
-The front part is the dumping ground for the stray crayons I find in the bottom of my purse that come with restaurant kids menus, along with some extra boxes I emptied in there.
+The front part is the dumping ground for the stray crayons I find in the bottom of my purse that come with restaurant kids’ menus, along with some extra boxes I emptied in there.